andrewsb8/quvax/README.md

 ### Optimization of mRNA sequence for a given protein sequence with ```design.py```

 QuVax treats this problem as a bilevel optimization problem or a nested optimization problem.
-A population of mRNA sequences are generated randomly from an input protein sequence.
+A population of mRNA sequences are generated randomly from an input protein sequence in FASTA file format.
 The folding energies are then determined according to a Hamiltonian [1].
 Changes are then proposed to the mRNA sequences in the population and the folding energies are recalculated.
 This process is repeated for a user-defined number of iterations.
 Example execution of ```design.py```:

 ```
 $ python design.py -i examples/spike_trim.fasta